avcaliani/gcloudy-api/README.md

 ### Clean Up

-Let's supose that you want to remove all created services, what should you do?
+Let's suppose that you want to remove all created services, what should you do?
 ```bash
 # Removing endpoint service...
 gcloud endpoints services delete "$endpoint_hostname" --project "$PROJECT_ID"